Find Affordable College Courses

 Bristol, TN

 King University ranked #7 on this year’s Best Nursing Schools in Tennessee list.
-Located in the small city of Bristol, King is a private not-for-profit school with a small student population.
+Located in the city of Bristol, King is a private not-for-profit college with a small student population.

 While working on their degree, nursing majors at King accumulate an average of around $26,250 in student debt.